 As we mentioned before, please keep in mind that every effort you make regarding marketing should be aligned with your goals and your business.
 And the same advice applies to tech solutions.
 Though it’s tempting to try every app in the market that promises to help you with your visibility, organization, and automation, you should take a minute and analyze each one of them.
 Are they beneficial?
 Do you already have another tool with pretty much the same functionalities?
 After all, having similar strategies and apps will waste not only your time and energy but also your money.

 Yes, a marketing strategy should be customized to its user.
 However, successful real estate investors have a common ground to build their plans: a CRM.
 We talked a bit about CRM systems here, but basically, they’re effective tools to filter and track leads, run marketing campaigns, manage ongoing projects, and even store receipts and contacts.

 The downside is that CRMs are usually expensive and hard to set up.
 For that reason, it’s believed that they are designed for big investors and not for small businesses.
 Well, that’s not entirely true.
 At Real Estate IQ, we have our own CRM Integration!
 It comes with off market leads, a Kanban-style dashboard to manage projects, room to store essential documents, and the chance to integrate it with third-party tools that will allow you to run marketing campaigns through outbound calling and SMS messaging.

 We based it on Podio and created two different plans, so you can choose the one that best suits your needs.
 And the best part is that we do the customization!
 So, you don’t have to waste time figuring out how to adapt it to your needs.
-If you want to know more about it, don’t hesitate to ask for a free demo (with no strings attached)!
+If you want to know more about it, don’t hesitate to ask for a free one on one consultation (with no strings attached)!

 Are you unsure about how this tool can help you build your marketing strategy?
 Download our free eBook and find a step-by-step guide!